 Starting in your early childhood, it’s likely you developed moles or nevi on your skin.
-Because some moles do increase your risk for skin cancer, Ali Hendi, MD, and Joy Green, PA-C, can determine if your moles are typical or atypical during a skin evaluation at their Chevy Chase, Maryland, office.
+Because some moles do increase your risk for skin cancer, Ali Hendi, MD can determine if your moles are typical or atypical during a skin evaluation at their Chevy Chase, Maryland, office.
 Dr. Hendi works closely with you to identify mole changes throughout your life that can signal skin cancers, like melanoma.
 While most moles won’t become cancerous, Dr. Hendi’s evaluations give you peace of mind.
-Call the office today or request a consultation with Dr. Hendi online now to learn more about mole/nevi skin evaluations.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Call the office today to request a consultation with Dr. Hendi to learn more about mole/nevi skin evaluations.

 Moles, or nevi, are common skin growths that develop when pigmented cells cluster together.
 Many people develop moles during their childhood.
 It’s normal to have 40 or so moles anywhere on your body.